 The terms “real estate agent” and “realtor” are often used interchangeably to describe a licensed professional who can help you buy or sell a home.
 But the terms have different meanings.

 - A realtor is a licensed salesperson who belongs to the National Association of Realtors (NAR), and must comply with NAR’s code of ethics.
 The term is capitalized when describing a NAR member, and NAR owns the trademark.

-- A real estate agent is any individual who holds a real estate salesperson’s license from their state.
+- A real estate agent is simply a licensed salesperson who does not belong to NAR, and refers to any individual who holds a real estate salesperson’s license.

 🔑 Key takeaways: